fikriiardiansyahh/fikri/README.md

 # ☁️ASAH: Cloud Computing
 ## 📑About Our Project
+  ASAH (Aplikasi Sortir Sampah) is an application aimed at encouraging the community to manage waste in an appropriate manner and provides rewards when users successfully manage their waste correctly.
+In our application, users are required to sort their waste first, and then they can dispose of or donate their waste to recycling agencies in their vicinity.
 ## 🖥️Related Project Repositories

 Here are some of the related repositories which are part of the same project: